kailash-manasarovar/statement/docs/timeline/2021/july.md

     - I now believe Elaine was targeted online like I was using NLP and sentiment manipulation.
     - I believe she was driven to suicide.
     - I don't know why she would have been targeted, but the timing of it is really interesting given my experiences.
-    - Is there something even more sinister going on in Denia than just the regular porn gang epidemic activity?
+    - Is there something even more sinister going on in Dénia than just the regular porn gang epidemic activity?
     - I also wonder now if she was being drugged/poisoned.

 - Elaine was a British woman I used to work for in Dénia.
 She ran the English Studio academy there.
 - I had previously disconnected from everyone I knew because I was so suicidal.
 It didn't seem fair to keep people close.
 I was also finding it extremely difficult to relate to people because of my experiences.
-- For these reasons, I wasn't in touch with anyone in Denia and I didn't know Elaine had died by suicide until nearly a year later when I bumped into someone who told me.
+- For these reasons, I wasn't in touch with anyone in Dénia and I didn't know Elaine had died by suicide until nearly a year later when I bumped into someone who told me.
 I had assumed Elaine's death was due to illness.

 !!! warning "Concerns about Elaine's untimely death"
     - I'm concerned now that Elaine's may have been driven to suicide, in the same way gang stalkers clearly wanted my life to end.